-There are also fun extras included with your ticket, like photos, a mobile app to enhance your experience, interactive displays, and Stratos VR – a virtual realty bungee jump from the Space Needle.
+There are also fun extras included with your ticket, like photos, a mobile app to enhance your experience, interactive displays, and Stratos VR – a virtual reality bungee jump from the Space Needle.

 You can also grab a sky-high bite to eat.
-Before the renovation, the Space Needle was also home to a rotating full-service restaurants.
+Before the renovation, the Space Needle was also home to a rotating full-service restaurant.
 Now it has two more casual dining options.
-Atmos Café serves burgers, sandwiches, local beers, wine and coffee.
+Atmos Café serves burgers, sandwiches, local beers, wine, and coffee.
 Atmos Wine Bar is located on the Loupe and serves wine, beer, charcuterie, cheese, and other snacks that pair well with wine.

 How to Visit